Armaan457/ACM-Team-Maker/README.md

 ## ✨ Features

 -   **AI-Powered Team Formation**: Analyzes participant skills to create balanced and synergistic teams.
--   **Automated Idea Aggregation**: Collects all project ideas submitted by members of each newly formed team.
 -   **AI-Driven Idea Selection**: Evaluates the aggregated ideas for each team and chooses the best one to pursue.
 -   **End-to-End Automation**: Runs the entire process—from raw registration data to a final report—with a single command.
 -   **Modular & Extendable**: Built with a clear structure, making it easy to customize agents, tasks, or the workflow itself.